Michelle Sol: Minister of Housing

 In May 2019, Sol was selected by Bukele, who won the 2019 presidential election, to be his minister of housing.
 Sol was sworn in on 1 June 2019.
 She was one of the eight women who composed Bukele's cabinet of sixteen ministers.
 Sol was the first person to hold the position of minister of housing since Edín Martínez left office in 2014.

 2024 municipal campaign

 In June 2023, Sol announced she was running for mayor of the new municipality of La Libertad Este, which consists of the now-districts of Antiguo Cuscatlán, Nuevo Cuscatlán, Huizúcar, San José Villanueva, and Zaragoza.
-Sol's primarily opponent is Milagro Navas from ARENA who was the incumbent mayor of Antiguo Cuscatlán.
+Sol's primarily opponent was Milagro Navas from ARENA who was the incumbent mayor of Antiguo Cuscatlán.
 In February 2024, Navas challenged Sol to a debate, but Sol rejected Navas' challenge, stating that debates were "the politics of the past" ("la política de antes").
 Navas defeated Sol.